Blog

 Good Character Requirement for British Citizenship (2025 Guidance)

-A practical breakdown of how the Home Office assesses good character, including criminality, immigration compliance, dishonesty, and financial conduct.
+A practical breakdown of how the Home Office assesses good character, including criminality, immigration compliance, dishonesty, financial conduct, and more.

 CitizenshipMarch 2026